onflow/flow/flips/20201310-storage-fees.md

             delete StorageUsedDeltas[owner]
     ```
 - Before Delta is merged back into the ledger `StorageUsedDeltas` must be empty
-- `MergeWith` Receiver needs to change to also merge `StorageUsedDeltas` which can be done by summing the values under the same keys
+- `MergeWith` Receiver needs to change to also merge `StorageUsedDeltas` which can be done by summing the values under the same keys.

-Using `RegisterUpdates` method on the `Delta` after the transaction, we can calculate the `storage_used` change per addresses touched in this `Delta`.
-Then we update `storage_used` for each account by adding the change.

 - cons:
     1. any error (due to code bugs) done in this calculation will be permanent. (e.g. If storage used change is of by 10kB because of a bug in calculation fixing the bug wont correct the storage used)